-The hedge fund of funds alternative investments held as of June 30, 2016 are subject to notice requirements of 30 days or less and are available to be redeemed on at least a monthly basis with the exception of one fund, totaling \$7,300,000, which is subject to 70 day notice requirements and can be redeemed on a quarterly basis.
-None of the alternative investments are subject to any lock up restrictions.
+Alternative investments include hedge fund of funds and comingled investment funds.
+The majority of these alternative investments held as of June 30, 2017 are subject to notice requirements of 30 days or less and are available to be redeemed on at least a monthly basis.
+There are funds, totaling \$6,500,000, which are subject to notice requirements of 30-60 days and are available to be redeemed on a monthly or quarterly basis.
+Funds totaling \$5,900,000 are subject to notice requirements of 90 days and can be redeemed monthly or quarterly.
+Of these funds, one fund totaling \$1,200,000 is subject to a lock-up restriction of three years.

-The Corporation expects to contribute approximately \$800,000 to its defined benefit pension plans for the fiscal year ended June 30, 2016.
+The Corporation expects to contribute approximately \$800,000 to its defined benefit pension plans for the fiscal year ended June 30, 2018.

-Notes to Consolidated Financial Statements and Schedules June 30, 2016 and 2015
+Notes to Consolidated Financial Statements and Schedules June 30, 2017 and 2016